hgiscc/11401_CS203A/AssignmentIV/Readme.md

 - Observations: Outputs align with the analysis, showing better distribution with prime table sizes.

 ## Analysis
-- prime like m = 11 or 37 it will not lead to collision.
+- prime like m = 11 or 37 it will not lead to so much collision.
-- non-prmie like m = 10, will be more collision.
+- non-prmie like m = 10, will be more collision even I change keys by add an i.
 - for structer to store letters, we need change letters into number.
 ## Reflection
 1. Because my first Int function is key = key % 10 , all size in m was too collosion.
 I just delete this to let m = 11 & 37 has les collision
 2. I think it hard to come up with a function for all size, just let all keys %m may be the best choise.
 3. I'm not sure if I can change the input of each function.
 If ture, I should do something like ppt, add a variable to record those key has collision, and all +1.
 4. actuaily, I can't use Makefile to compilte .c and .cpp. so I use manual compiltion.
+5. after the test in 11/25, I find this hash function must be more complex , so I change myhashInt() by how the line probing work.
+6. it looks like more complex can lead to less collision, but for those size are too small or toocommon like 10,has lot of factors, it looks still the same.
+Now I know why it recommainded for us to use prime number for table size.